tsharmaMW/Distributed-Data---Replication/Distributed Data - Replication.md

 - When reading something that the user may have modified, read it from the leader; otherwise, read it from a follower.
     - For ex, user profile information on a social network is normally only editable by the owner of the profile, not by anybody else.
 Thus, a simple rule is: always read the user’s own profile from the leader, and any other users’ profiles from a follower.
 ---
 - If most things in the application are potentially editable by the user, that approach won’t be effective, as most things would have to be read from the leader (negating the benefit of read scaling).
 In that case, other criteria may be used to decide whether to read from the leader.
     - For example, you could track the time of the last update and, for one minute after the last update, make all reads from the leader
     - You could also monitor the replication lag on followers and prevent queries on any follower that is more than one minute behind the leader.
 ---
 - The client can remember the timestamp of its most recent write—then the system can ensure that the replica serving any reads for that user reflects updates at least until that timestamp.
-    - If a replica is not sufficiently up to date, either the read can be handled by another replica or the query can wait until the replica has
+    - If a replica is not sufficiently up to date, either the read can be handled by another replica or the query can wait until the replica has caught up.

 - If your replicas are distributed across multiple datacenters (for geographical proximity to users or for availability), there is additional complexity.
 Any request that needs to be served by the leader must be routed to the datacenter that contains the leader.